He lost 10 pounds in the triple overtime Game 3

 he lost 10 pounds in the triple overtime Game 3.
 He said he was doing shots of olive oil and avocado oil the next day to replace some of the good fat.

 Tangent!
 Needing to actually modernize the overarching look of my old page.
-Feelings regarding the sharp look at http://www.rodjohnstondentist.com?
-Really an adept North Bay based dental implant surgeon if ever needed inside the Ontario area.
+Feelings regarding the sharp look at http://futureboardconsulting.com?
+Really a seasoned specialist recruitment agency if ever needed inside the OTH area.
 Value your feedback.
 Appreciated!

 In short, this is absolutely friggin ridiculous.